-- (i) Implementation by Members of agreed MCS measures - Develop a checklist of the Commission's conservation and management measures and audit members against the checklist at the compliance committee to obtain accurate data on all fisheries (2009 onwards) - Adopt standards and procedures to ensure data integrity (e.g. certain percentage of complete correct documentation accompanying landings and export/ domestic sales; certain percentage of inspection) (2009 or 2010 annual meeting) - (ii) Develop and implement an MCS strategy - Assess the necessity of additional MCS measures and/or improvement of agreed MCS measures to meet Commission objectives (e.g. eliminate unreported catch and have accurate verified data) (at 2010 annual meeting) - Identify any gaps between MCS measures in place and any improvements or additional measures required - Develop a plan for implementing any changes needed
+- (i) Implementation by Members of agreed MCS measures - Develop a checklist of the Commission's conservation and management measures and audit members against the checklist at the compliance committee to obtain accurate data on all fisheries (2009 onwards) - Adopt standards and procedures to ensure data integrity (e.g. certain percentage of complete correct documentation accompanying landings and export/ domestic sales; certain percentage of inspection) (2009 or 2010 annual meeting) - (ii) Develop and implement an MCS strategy - Assess the necessity of additional MCS measures and/or improvement of agreed MCS measures to meet Commission objectives (e.g. eliminate unreported catch and have accurate verified data) (at 2010 annual meeting) - Identify any gaps between MCS measures in place and any improvements or additional measures required - Develop a plan for implementing any changes needed - (iii) Strengthen efforts by all Members and Cooperating Non-Members to ensure sufficient compliance at each stage of SBT fisheries, from catch grounds to markets, including transhipment, farming and trade (from 2011 and onwards) - (iv) Monitoring of any expansion of SBT markets, including through reviewing SBT trade data (2011 onwards) - (v) Adoption an implementation of data confidentiality rules to facilitate the exchange of compliance data - (vi) Consider appointment of a dedicated compliance officer to the staff of the Secretariat or an alternative: - To conduct analyses of MCS data submitted to the Secretariat, and report, on an annual basis, trends in MCS data - To assess the effectiveness of existing MCS measures based on data submitted to the Secretariat - To manage and monitor the CCSBT's compliance initiatives

-[(iii) Strengthen efforts by all Members and Cooperating Non-Members to ensure sufficient compliance at each stage of SBT fisheries, from catch grounds to markets, including transhipment, farming and trade (from 2011 and onwards)
+9. Members' obligations

-- Physical inspection of all SBT caught/harvested.
-Strengthening of implementation (including physical inspection) to ensure effectiveness of CDS - Use of DNA testing to prevent SBT landed as other tuna species - Strengthening of monitoring of farming at each stage, including catching, stocking and harvesting.
-Validation of effectiveness of stereo video, including through comparison with other information such as length and weight datasets of SBT harvested - Utilize data/information obtained from CDS to ensure compliance - (iv) Monitoring of any expansion of SBT markets, including through reviewing SBT trade data (2011 onwards) - (v) Adoption an implementation of data confidentiality rules to facilitate the exchange of compliance data - (vi) Consider appointment of a dedicated compliance officer to the staff of the Secretariat: - To conduct analyses of MCS data submitted to the Secretariat, and report, on an annual basis, trends in MCS data - To assess the effectiveness of existing MCS measures based on data submitted to the Secretariat - To manage and monitor the CCSBT's compliance initiatives]
+9.1 All Members comply with rules of CCSBT

-9. Members' obligations 9.1 All Members comply with rules of CCSBT Priority: High
+Priority: High